Meet Our Editors

 Delmarva Review Literary Fund Chairman

 Bill designs and publishes Delmarva Review.
-As an author and freelance writer, he has been published in WIRED and OneZero, and praised by reviewers and readers for his entertaining and thought-provoking projections of modern science and technology.
-His books include the Glide Trilogy, which won the Beverly Hills Book Award in Science Fiction, and his Cap City Kids young adult mystery-thriller series.
-A former IT consultant to Fortune 500 companies, he teaches Science Writing at MIT's Office of Engineering Outreach and at Johns Hopkins Advanced Academic Programs as an Adjunct Faculty member.
+He has been published in WIRED, OneZero, and Popular Science.
+His novels include the Glide Trilogy, winner of the Beverly Hills Book Award in Science Fiction (2014), and Cap City Mysteries, a young adult mystery-thriller series.
+A former IT consultant to Fortune 500 companies, he teaches Science Writing at MIT's Office of Engineering Outreach and at Johns Hopkins Advanced Academic Programs.
+He lives in Washington, DC.
 Website: https://gourgey.com.

 Harold O. Wilson